 How to Spot a Legitimate Cannabis Company

 The marijuana industry could generate over 21 billion dollars in revenue by 2021.
 This makes legal cannabis one of the fastest growing markets worldwide.
 These rapid growth rates are attracting entrepreneurs and investors alike.
 New businesses are entering the space daily.
 No doubt, it is an exciting time in the cannabis world.
 While the industry still poses major challenges, thanks to the Internet, it is easier than ever to start a cannabis company.
-But knowing the difference between a real business and a scam designed to take your hard-earned dollars is crucial.
-Find out how to spot a legitimate cannabis company.
+But knowing the difference between a real business and a scam designed to take your hard-earned dollars is crucial and everyday new cannabis companies are popping up.
+Find out how to spot a legitimate cannabis company and not get fooled by impostors.

 Are they transparent?